ZhuRuncong/Split30/Solution.md

 The game does not reduce to a scalar in 8-dimensional space through iterated removal of dominated strategies, and there is no pure Nash Equilibrium.
 Consequently, players adopt mixed strategies to equate the expected payoffs of their choices, forming a Nash Equilibrium.

 Since the game is evidently symmetric, it admits a symmetric Nash Equilibrium.
-Suppose each player chooses to split with probability $\( p \)$ and to take with probability $\( 1-p \)$.
+Suppose each player chooses to split with probability $p$ and to take with probability $\( 1-p \)$.
 The expected payoff for choosing to take is straightforward:

 $$\Pi(T) = 10$$